How to Set Custom Branding

 You can find the networks in the network folder, where you will have to adjust them to match your own network’s values.

-There are a couple images you’d want to have changed to match your own brand:
+There are a couple images you will want to change in order to match your own brand:

 - src/assets/images/logo.png ; ARK logo used in the Explorer